automaciej/phpbb3-static/README.md

 This command will generate redirection-data.php.

-Then customize the included viewforum.php and viewtopic.php files, copy redirection-data.php there too, it's necessary for redirections to work.
+Then customize the included viewforum.php and viewtopic.php files, and copy all needed files:

+        $ cp viewforum.php viewtopic.php redirection-data.php  static/

 ## Bugs / known issues